Updated: Feb 2021

 What about the recorded videos and photos.
 Are they also flipped?

-I've turned mirroring off but the webcam is still mirrored on other screens
+I've turned mirroring off but the camera is still mirrored on other screens

 Please also read this related article